Final report for ES19-146

 - Finalize training kits to order items.

 - Build an agenda and promotional flyer to distribute to states for advertising

 Our group held a second virtual meeting on January 10, 2020 in which we confirmed training sites and dates, approved items to be ordered for the training kits, approved agenda and promotional flyer, and completed the curation of educational materials to one single Google drive account.
 All states involved in the training were present during this meeting.
 On March 3.
-2020, 6 training kits were built in Raleigh, NC by the North Carolina participants of the grant.
-Items in the kit will provide a great opportunity for participants of the training and the eventual farmers to be exposed to the majority of tools used and needed to be successful in using electric fencing as a tool for better grazing management.
+2020, 6 training kits were built in Raleigh, NC by the North Carolina project leader and graduate students.
+Items in the kits will provide a great opportunity for participants of the training and the eventual farmers to be exposed to the majority of tools used and needed to be successful in using electric fencing as a tool for better grazing management.
 All these teaching supplies are packed in hard shell transportation cases (for small and compact items including energizers, reels, accessories) and zipper golf bags (for posts, ground rods, etc).
-These kits will be taken to each state for the advisor training sessions and then left for them to use in future farmer trainings.
+These kits were subsequently taken to each state for the advisor training sessions and then left for them to use in future farmer trainings.